DFE-Digital/teaching-vacancies/documentation/offline-site.md

 - When the change is merged, the new version will be synchronised

 ## How to test
+**Outdated:** We no longer use CF/Paas.
+This section needs to be updated with AKS/kubectl commands.

 - Check the underlying page [in the S3 bucket](https://530003481352-offline-site.s3.eu-west-2.amazonaws.com/teaching-vacancies-offline/index.html)
 - Check the page when served [through the site](https://dev.teaching-vacancies.service.gov.uk/teaching-vacancies-offline/index.html)